CtrlK

 100%

 This is a well-crafted skill description that excels across all dimensions.
-It provides specific concrete actions, includes natural trigger terms users would actually say, explicitly states both what the skill does and when to use it, and carves out a distinct niche that minimizes conflict with other skills.
+It provides specific concrete actions, includes natural trigger terms users would actually say, explicitly addresses both what the skill does and when to use it, and has a clear distinctive niche in load balancing testing.

 DimensionReasoningScore